Frida Kahlo Film

 The film lasts for 16.37 minutes and is suitable for showing to older children in the UK.
 Other jurisdictions may have different attitudes relating to what can be shown to children, so please view the video first.

 Magdalena, Carmen, Frida, Kahlo, Calderon was born on the 6th of July 1907, in Coyoacan, a suburb of Mexico City.
 She was the third daughter of Matilda and Wilhelm Kahlo, who was a German immigrant.
-Frida’s mother was kind and intelligent, but Frida also described her as calculating, cruel and fanatically religious.
+Frida’s mother was kind and intelligent, but Frida Kahlo also described her as calculating, cruel and fanatically religious.
 In contrast, in her diary, she described her father, who was an amateur artist, as warm and affectionate.

 In 1913 Frida Kahlo contracted polio, which left her with a slightly crooked right foot.
 As a result, school children called her ‘Peg Leg Frida’.
 It was not surprising that she took to wearing trousers and very long skirts.
 At the age of 15 Frida was one of 35 girls to join the first intake of girls at the 2000 strong National Preparatory School in Mexico City.
 Frida specialised in natural sciences because she wanted to be a doctor.
 She was an avid reader and a strong supporter of social justice.
 She became seriously committed to Mexican culture and politics.
-It was at the National Preparatory School she first saw the artist Diego River, who she often teased.
+It was at the National Preparatory School she first saw the artist Diego Rivera, who she often teased.
 He painted the fresco ‘The Creation’ in the Simon Bolívar Amphitheatre within the school.

-On the 17th of September 1925 Frida was seriously injured in a collision between a tram and the bus.
+On the 17th of September 1925 Frida Kahlo was seriously injured in a collision between a tram and the bus.
 She spent a month in the Red Cross Hospital and during the months of convalescence she began to paint.

 A canopy was attached to Frida’s bed with a mirror covering its underside.
 She became her own model.
 This was the start of the many self-portraits that dominate Frida Kahlo’s work.
 As an artist, she was virtually self-taught.
 Although, she did have drawing lessons from the commercial printmaker Fernando Fernandez.
 He had a studio happened to be close to her school.